sumguytho/SpiralKnightsMods/README.md

 **Steps to build mods:**

- 1. add this repository to a workplace in Eclipse and build all projects in it
+ 1. add this repository to a workplace in Eclipse
  2. setup symlinks in repository root
  - - `/path/to/project/jdk` - should point to a JDK
  - - `/path/to/project/spiral_shared` - should point to Spiral Knights installation directory
  - - `/path/to/project/krakatau` - should point to a cloned [Krakatau](https://github.com/Storyyeller/Krakatau) repository
+ 3. build all mods in Eclipse
- 3. run `./make_jars.py`
+ 4. run `./make_jars.py`

 `./make_jars.py` will output jar files to `spiral_shared/code-mods` overriding previous versions of built jars.